The following information is subject to change throughout the internship year.

 The Psychosocial Treatment Clinic works in conjunction with the Psychopharmacology Clinic at the Duke Child and Family Study Center.
 Seminars, case conferences and multidisciplinary treatment teams consist of psychology interns, clinical psychology graduate students, psychiatry residents and child psychiatry fellows.
 Individual supervision is guaranteed for all psychology interns and case conferences are utilized to provide maximize exposure to a diversity of presenting problems and treatment approaches.

-Primary interns in this concentration generally spend 70% of their time engaged in Pediatric Psychology clinical work and the remaining time on at least two of the rotations under the Child Clinical concentration.
+Primary interns in this Concentration generally spend 70% of their time engaged in Pediatric Psychology clinical work and the remaining time on at least two of the rotations under the Child Clinical Concentration (see the previous section within the Child Psychology Track).
 The role of Pediatric Psychology at Duke is to assess neuropsychological and behavioral changes secondary to disease processes, treatment regimen, as well as to assess the child and parent coping and adjustment.
 These assessments are done in the context of a weekly outpatient clinic at the Duke Child and Family Study Center; via consultation-liaison in the Duke Children's Hospital; and in the context of the Duke Specialty Clinics.

 -Pediatric Neuropsychology Clinic;